Kinchela Aboriginal Boys' Training Home: Closure

-Description
+Description of the site

 The former Kinchela Aboriginal Boys' Training Home is located on two parcels of land separated by a parcel of freehold land, 16 miles from Kempsey.
 The smaller parcel of 2 acres 3 rods and 38 perches fronts South West Rocks Road alongside the Macleay River.
 This parcel corresponds with Aboriginal Reserve AR174 gazetted 23/4/1883.
 This parcel contains all the buildings used for dormitories, staff accommodation, recreation, dining and the school as well as ancillary building such as the wood store.
 The other parcel is accessed via an unformed lane on the northern boundary called Herborn Street.
 The second parcel of 29 acres 2 rods and 20 perches was farming land with milking sheds and a chook shed located in the north western corner.
 The north western corner of this lot also contains significant trees including a large Ficus and a group of Bunya Pines.

 The property is low lying and floods frequently, i.e. almost on an annual basis.
 At the time of inspection in June 2011 the farm lot was under water and the property had recently been cut off for 6 days.

 The original dormitories constructed in 1924 were large "tin sheds"; these were replaced in 1935.
 The new school constructed at this time was a long rectangular building clad in fibro with a hipped corrugated steel roof.
 At the eastern end of the building was the "all weather shed" where boys would go for recreation in wet weather.
 This open room has since been enclosed.